louislam/vestacp-crossover-adminlte/README.md

 ### Before you go
 1. Tested on Version: 0.9.8 (Release: 15) ONLY
-2. Make sure make a backup.
+2. Make sure to make a backup.

 ### (Option 1) For someone who don't know what is Bower: